 Armed with the fundamental tools of NMR interpretation, you return to the spectrum from Sam’s sample.
 As a final support, Dr. One will add an extra instrument to your kit.
 But solving the spectrum will be entirely up to you.
 Will you be able to leverage proton NMR to elucidate the structure of the unknown compound in Sam’s sample?

-Screenshots of Proton NMR: Spectrum interpretation Virtual Lab Simulation
+Explore Proton NMR: Spectra interpretation Virtual Lab Simulation

 How do virtual labs work?

 Engage students in science through interactive learning scenarios.
 Simulate experiments, train lab techniques, and teach theory through visual experiences that enhance long-term learning outcomes.

 250+ Web-based simulations that can be played on laptops and tablets without installing any software

 Teacher dashboard to automate grading and track student progress

 Embedded quizzes to help students master science content

 Library of learning resources, lab reports, videos, theory pages, graphics and more